 Central Armed Forces Museum is visited by a million guests a year.
-The entrance ticket is not so expensive, for now it costs only 150 rubles.
+The entrance ticket is not so expensive, for now, it costs only 150 rubles.
 The museum is open from 10 a.m. till 5 p.m.
 Wednesday to Sunday.

-2.Outer space and Russia are two inseparable essences.
-Everybody knows the most famous Russian cosmonaut Yuri Gagarin who was the first person to enter outer space on April 12, 1961.
-Museum of Aviation and Cosmonautics, or just Memorial Museum of Cosmonautics was opened to celebrate the 20th anniversary of Gagarin’s flight, although the history of the museum began in 1964, when Monument to the Conquerors of Space was erected in Moscow.
-Because the museum is located just in the very heart of this monument, right in its stylobate.
+Outer space and Russia are two inseparable essences.
+Everybody knows the most famous Russian cosmonaut Yuri Gagarin, the first person to enter outer space on April 12, 1961.
+Museum of Aviation and Cosmonautics or just Memorial Museum of Cosmonautics was opened to celebrate the 20th anniversary of Gagarin’s flight.
+However, the museum's history began in 1964, when the Monument to the Conquerors of Space was erected in Moscow because the museum is located just in the very heart of this monument, right in its stylobate.

-4.Cathedral of The Roman Catholic Church of The Immaculate Conception of The Blessed Virgin Mary is one of two Catholic cathedrals in Moscow, and the biggest Catholic cathedral in Russia as well.
-It was built in the beginning of the 20th century by request of the Roman Catholic counsel of Moscow.
-Authorities gave their permission, although asked to observe some terms, like, for example, to built this Catholic cathedral far away from the city center and Moscow Orthodox churches.
+The Cathedral of The Roman Catholic Church of The Immaculate Conception of The Blessed Virgin Mary is one of two Catholic cathedrals in Moscow and the most prominent Catholic cathedral in Russia.
+It was built at the beginning of the 20th century by request of the Roman Catholic counsel of Moscow.
+Although asked to observe some terms, authorities gave their permission, for example, to build this Catholic cathedral far away from the city center and Moscow Orthodox churches.